-Dallas ranked no. 9 on our list of cities where income is rising the fastest.
+Dallas ranked No. 9 on our list of cities where income is rising the fastest.
 Realtor.com predicted it would become the No. 2 housing market in the country in 2018, proving the age-old saying is true: “Everything really is bigger in Texas.”
-You can rent an apartment cheaper than in most other big cities, and monthly groceries are also lower than average at $264, as are utilities at $132.
+Monthly groceries are lower than average at $264, as are utilities at $132.

 8. Tampa, Fla.

 Tampa home values are expected to continue rising at a high rate, which has contributed to the large cost of living increase in western Florida.
 Another GoBankingRates study found Tampa to be one of the best cities in the country to own investment property, despite the expenses basically being a wash.
 Higher than average groceries, $380, cancel out the low cost of utilities, $130.